ST. LUKES'S CHURCH

 JRIA worked with Old Point National Bank to conduct archaeological data recovery of the future bank headquarters site in downtown Hampton.
 The excavation has revealed evidence of seventeenth-century occupation that predates the establishment of the town, as well as an intact brick cellar of a dwelling and other features associated with the eighteenth-century ownership of Revolutionary War naval hero James Barron, Commodore of the Virginia State Navy.
 JRIA is working with the Hampton History Museum to develop an interpretive exhibit based on the findings.

-- The project has been featured in a number of articles and television broadcasts:
+- The project has been featured In the News

 CENTRE HILL DRAINAGE PROJECT